 In a previous investor note, Kuo said the 2022 MacBook Air models will be available in “several colour options,” likely similar to the colors of the 24-inch iMac.

-Looking ahead to 2023, Kuo singles out Apple’s work on micro-LED technology as the next major display market disruptor, the report said.
+The report said that, looking ahead to 2023, Kuo singles out Apple’s work on micro-LED technology as the next major display market disruptor.

-Though the names are similar, there are notable differences between micro-LED and mini-LED displays, it added.
+It added that the names are similar but notable differences between micro-LED and mini-LED displays.